GNU-Ymir/Documentations/primitives/functions.md

 # Functions

-Function is a largely accepted concept to divide a program in small parts.
-An ymir program start with the function `main` that you have already seen in the previous chapters.
+Function is a widely accepted concept for dividing a program into small parts.
+A ymir program starts with the `main` function that you have already seen in previous chapters.

 All functions are declared using the keyword **`def`**.
-And are called using parameters separated by commas inside parentheses.
+And are called using parameters separated by commas in parentheses.

 ```ymir
 import std::io